Skip to main content

 This approach would still have sustainable integrity and could be clearly aligned with the sustainable development objectives contained in public policy.
 It would accommodate new technologies where positive sustainable impact could be demonstrated.
 And it would have the added benefit of building an impact data set that investors and downstream users of the products could utilise in assessing and reporting their own impact.

-Sign up here to recieve our monthly and quarterly commentaries in your inbox.
+Sign up here to receive our monthly and quarterly commentaries in your inbox.

 1 https://ec.europa.eu/info/publications/180131-sustainable-finance-report_en